Wherein the Doctor does what he does best

 “You’re kidding, right?”
 Spike asked, incredulous.
 “You’ve got to be kidding.
 Harris, who the hell did you dress as?
 I haven’t heard a speech that pompous since the last time the Master droned on about the bad old days before the crucifixion.”

 “Who indeed,” Willow muttered, just as Angel hissed a quick breath in through his teeth.
 So he knew what Spike was on about, then.
 The Doctor would have to ask him later.
 As it was, it seemed his wasn’t the only reputation to precede him here.
+How very interesting.

-Good.
+And also good.
 He could use that.
 Time, they needed time

 “The Master,” he said, his voice dropping down into that frozen register he’d been told played herald to the Oncoming Storm, “is dead.
 So obsessed with his own mortality and then he died just to spite me, contrary to the last.”
 Right here, right now, he just had to grin at that.
 Clever, conniving, contrary Koschei.
 It had taken him centuries, but finally he could smile again at some of those memories.
 But only some.